Skip to main content

 • Every item MUST have a label provided by the Porters’ Lodge identifying your name and removal date

-• Failure to remove the item by that date will incur an administration charge of £20.00 to your College account.
+• Failure to remove the item by that date will incur an administration charge of £50.00 to your College account.

 • If the item is not subsequently removed following three requests over a 4 week period, disposal will be arranged

-• Any cycle being left in College over the Vacation period must be marked clearly with a Robinson College number and stored in the Bin Brook Cycle Store, which will remain locked during this period
+• Any cycle being left in College over the Summer Vacation period must be marked clearly with a Robinson College number and stored in the Bin Brook Cycle Store, which will remain locked during this period

 • Cycles must not be left in Hostel racks, The Herschel Road racks or the racks at the front of College, but must be placed in the Bin Brook cycle store for safe keeping